George Wilkinson (bishop): Life

 Wilkinson was born on 1 May 1833 and educated at Durham School and Oriel College, Oxford.
 He embarked on an ecclesiastical career with a curacy at Kensington after which he held incumbencies at Seaham Harbour, Auckland, Soho and Eaton Square, a parish in a wealthy part of London, before elevation to the episcopate in 1883.
+He was consecrated at St Paul's Cathedral by the Archbishop of Canterbury on 25 April 1883 and resigned on 14 April 1891, due to ill health.

 The founder of the Community of the Epiphany (1883), he died on 11 December 1907.

 Family

 Wilkinson married, on 14 July 1857, Caroline Charlotte Des Vœux, daughter of lieutenant-colonel Benfield Des Vœux, fourth son of Sir Charles Des Vœux, 1st Baronet; she died on 6 September 1877.
 They had three sons and five daughters, including Reverend G. G. Wilkinson, and eldest daughter Constance Charlotte Mary Wilkinson, who married in 1902 Reverend Arthur Edward Davies, Chaplain to her father.